rumiio/SageMaker_Custom_Container/README.md

 1. After you are connected to your EC2 instance, do the following:

     - Set up your instance to access your AWS account resources, using the following command.
 You will need **Access Key ID** and **Secret Access Key**.
-If you don't have them and don't know how to get them, go [here]().
+If you don't have them and don't know how to get them, follow instructions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
         ```
         aws configure
         ```